shreyakalyan06/bookly-support-agent/README.md

 | 1 | order list, order detail | identity verified | another customer's data |
 | 2 | returns and refunds | four checks, £100 cap | money, and it does not come back |

 Closing the refund path is what lets tier 0 stay open.
-There is deliberately no check on recommendations, and a comment in `guardrails.py` says why.
+Recommendations get no check on purpose.

 ```
 agent.py       the loop, hand-rolled tool calling, 8 rounds maximum